Trips and Itineraries for Stockholm

-Top Places To Visit 237 Spots
+Top Places To Visit in Stockholm 237 Spots

 Djurgården, Vasa Museum, Skansa, Nordiksa Museum.
 We needed to take bus 69 from Sergels torg to Vasa Museum but we lost our way at City center (it’s really confusing for new visitors).
 After asking around we reached Nybroplan and took tram number 7 towards Waldemarsudde.
 The tram ride was an experience in itself.
 Once we reached Vasa museum stoppage we found the surrounding area of Djurgården was quite picturesque.
 Vasa museum according to their website is “the only preserved seventeenth-century ship in the world, and a unique art treasure.
 More than 95 percent of the ship is original, and it is decorated with hundreds of carved sculptures.”
 The ship looked amazing with its masts, high decks, sculptures etc. and for a moment it felt that Captain Jack Sparrow will holler from the upper deck.
 Also, the technology with which the ship was salvaged is too overwhelming.